I tested 7 of the best-selling products and found Olaplex No. 3 to be the best treatment for bleached hair.

 Quinoa has an amino acid called cysteine which is lost in the bleaching and dyeing process.
 Quinoa also contains proteins, amino acids, and oils that repair the hair.
 That’s why the Aveda Intensive Treatment is specifically catered to people who’ve had their hair chemically processed and heat-styled.

-With quinoa protein as its star ingredient, it works from the inside out to bring back life to the hair shaft.
+With quinoa protein as its star ingredient, the mask works from the inside out to bring back life to the hair shaft.
 You’ll end up with silky, smooth locks.

 Organic jojoba and castor oils are rich in lipids which deliver extra nourishment to the hair, shielding it from damage.